Home page

 Because in PE there is no appetite for risk.
 Zero.
 Nada.

 There is no appetite for new products that are working just in the founders’ mind and little interest in waiting months or years to test things out.
-Founders are visionaries, they are stubborn, sometimes arrogant and willing to take big bets.
-PE is nothing like that and the people you work with have never “lived” or “built” a company.
-They come from great business schools and have lots of financial knowledge.
+Founders are visionaries, they are stubborn, sometimes arrogant but willing to take big bets.
+PE is not like that and the people you work with have never “lived” or “built” a company.
+They come from great business schools and have financial knowledge.

 Most importantly, your vision, your intuition and everything else isn’t of interest to them.
 Your company is a spreadsheet and ebit is the only thing that matters.